How to support IRCCloud on your network

 sid456 for a paid subscriber).
 Users are unable to change their user IDs.

 If your network supports IPv6 connections, we'll detect any AAAA records exposed in DNS, and favour those by default.
-This will allow us to assign each user a unique IPv6 address, mapped from their user ID, e.g.
+This allows us to assign each user a unique IPv6 address, mapped from their user ID, e.g.

-This is the preferred way to allow IRCCloud support, since each IRCCloud user connects from their own unique address within our /64 range.
+This is the preferred way to allow IRCCloud support, since each IRCCloud user connects from their own unique address.

 If any of these arrangements aren't possible on your network, please send a message to james on irc.irccloud.com, or contact us at email@example.com and we can discuss other options.
 Thanks!